 The cost of good quality breaks down into two categories—prevention costs and appraisal costs.
 Prevention costs are any costs that aim to keep failures low, including establishing product specifications, product development, employee training, and using a QMS like ETQ Reliance.
 Appraisal costs incurred while maintaining acceptable quality levels, like materials inspections, quality audits, and supplier assessments.

 The cost of poor quality can also break down into two separate categories—internal and external failures.
 Internal failures include problems occurring before the product reaches a customer––for example, excessive scrap, machine breakdown, and waste because of inefficient processes.
 External failures occur after a product reaches the customer, like warranty claims, shipping damage, and product returns.

-How a QMS Reduces the Cost of Quality
+How to Reduce Cost of Quality

 The ultimate goal in calculating the cost of quality is to find ways to reduce the cost of good quality and poor quality without reducing the actual quality of your product.
 A QMS is beneficial for reducing both kinds of costs, as it dramatically increases workflow efficiency while also allowing you to easily keep track of any potential risk or waste during the production process.